-- The National Appointment Category associated with the appointment slot (once available).
+- The Appointment Category associated with the appointment slot.

-- If you have not already done so, please accept the new Data Provision Notice (DPN) on CQRS (Calculating Quality and Reporting System).
-(CQRS is the same system used to participated in the QOF and Enhanced Services).
+- The majority of practices are already signed up but if you have not already done so, please accept the new Data Provision Notice (DPN) on CQRS (Calculating Quality and Reporting System).
+(CQRS is the same system used to participate in the QOF and Enhanced Services).

-- More information is available on the NHS Digital website.
+- Find out more on the NHS Digital website.

 - Currently there are over 400,000 appointment slot types being used across the country.
-To enable local and national understanding of the type of appointments being carried out, a set of “national appointment categories” are being developed and tested with practices.
+To enable local and national understanding of the type of appointments being carried out, a condensed set of ‘appointment categories’ have been developed with practices.

-- Once these national appointment categories have been fully tested and agreed, they will be displayed in your systems as a dropdown list.
+- Once your system supplier switches on these new appointment categories they will be displayed as a dropdown list.
 Practices will be required to map their existing slot types to the new categories and to map when creating or editing an appointment slot type.

-What can practices expect to see in the future?
+What support can practices expect to see in the future?

 Regular engagement and communication

-As work progresses on GP Appointment Data, we will continue to engage, seek your feedback and provide updated information and guidance on the changes.
-This will include developments such as the new appointment categories and the development of an online portal for practices to view practice level data.
+As work progresses on GPAD, we will continue to engage with practices, seek feedback and provide updated information and guidance on any changes.

-Please get in touch with any comments, suggestions, offers of help or feedback using the following email address: firstname.lastname@example.org
+Please get in touch with any comments, suggestions, offers of help or feedback: email@example.com.